 Practice lucid dreaming — Charlie Morley, a lucid dream teacher, believes nightmares are an essential part of our being.
 Charlie uses lucid dreaming techniques to battle the demons in his unconscious mind and release himself from their grip.
 You can read more about lucid dreaming and watch Charlie’s Ted Talk on another post I’ve written for Restonic.

-I hope the advice and research I’ve found means that you’re less likely to be chased by the Boogeyman in slumberland tonight.
+We hope the advice and research we’ve found means that you’re less likely to be chased by the Boogeyman in slumberland tonight.

 Do you remember the last bad dream that you had?
 Did you eat before you fell asleep, or do you think it was because of stress in your life?
 Share your weirdest nightmares in the comments below and what you do to try and prevent them.